jblanchette/wc3v/docs/DESIGN.md

 gives items a target X,Y coordinate, and it turns out that coordinates with a non-zero decimal portion are bought from the shop! neat.

+## Replay parsing uncertainty tracking

+The wc3v exports a percentage confidence marked as `parseConfidence` which tracks how many times the `wc3v` engine encountered something it wasn't confident about.
+These situations can occur for lots of reasons:  from tiny or minor actions that likely have no effect or have yet to be implemented, up to major confidence breakers where the engine couldn't find things it needed.

+Viewers (and developers) can consider this mechanism as a way to handle ensuring _some_ result is generated from map replay files, without throwing fatal errors, and indicates when the representation of the game might be a little off.